seattleflu/documentation/Welcome.md

 [Metabase] is an open-source, B.I. tool that is used widely across the SFS.
 The [Seattle Flu Metabase] service is [documented here](https://github.com/seattleflu/backoffice/blob/master/metabase/README.md).

-### SCAN Switchboard
+### SFS Switchboard
-The [SCAN Switchboard] is an internal tool built to speed up the lab's unboxing and quality control processes for recieved SCAN kits.
+The [SFS Switchboard] is an internal tool built to speed up the lab's unboxing and quality control processes for recieved SCAN kits.
-The [source code](https://github.com/seattleflu/scan-switchboard) is separate from the [deployment configuration](https://github.com/seattleflu/backoffice/blob/master/scan-switchboard/README.md).
+The [source code](https://github.com/seattleflu/sfs-switchboard) is separate from the [deployment configuration](https://github.com/seattleflu/backoffice/blob/master/sfs-switchboard/README.md).

 ## Tools
 ### Git